Dr-BinYang/GeminiNet/README.md

 # GeminiNet

+> **⚠️ Naming Note:** *GeminiNet* refers to the "twin" relationship between image and numerical modalities in multimodal forecasting, inspired by the Gemini constellation. **It is unrelated to Google's Gemini large language models.**

 GeminiNet is a multimodal forecasting framework for paired visual and numerical time series.
 Two unimodal predictors first estimate modality-specific evolutionary tendencies.
 The main network then conditions historical observations on those tendencies, estimates their reliability, performs cross-modal interaction, and forecasts both future modalities.

 ## Dataset projects